With Authority!: Reception

-WWE With Authority! was one of the first online collectible card games, along with Chron X, also from Genetic Anomalies.
+WWF With Authority! was one of the first online collectible card games, along with Chron X, also from Genetic Anomalies.
 While subsequent online collectible card games have enjoyed success, including Magic: The Gathering Online, Genetic Anomalies would not survive to see the genre flourish.
 The game itself was met with mixed reception, as Metacritic gave it 53 out of 100.

 There was also a WWF collectible card game released at about the same time entitled Raw Deal, which was considered to be a better alternative to the online version.